chrisosaurus/icarus/docs/reference.md

 3. `a += 3` is really `a = a + 3`, so no mutation occurs here
 4. `f.a` is considered a variable, so `f.a = 4` will change the field `a` of `f` to the new value `4`, this will not otherwise mutate `f`
 5. `&a` is considered a variable, this is mutating the variable referenced to from `a`
+6. '&f.a' is also considered a variable, a combination of 4. and 5.

 local mutation